yusufyildirim/react-native-lightning/README.md

 ### What I will learn from this repository? ###

 Actually, I'm not sure, It depends on you.
 But we'll try our best about key points, tricky things you know...
-And...

 ### What we'll get from this setup? ###
 Libraries guys, libraries are god's gift for us!
 I mean, thanks to people who developed those, too (!)
 Anyway, enough talk, let's go in.